-Informally, a strategy profile $\overrightarrow\tau$ is preempted by a strategy $\sigma_i$ (of any player $i$) if player $i$ is worse off with $\overrightarrow\tau$ than with the minimum payoff that she is assured to get with $\sigma_i$ no matter what the opponents would (counterfactually) have done had she picked $\sigma_i$.
-It would be thus be irrational to a player to pick $\tau_i$ under our assumptions.
+Informally, a strategy profile $\overrightarrow\tau$ is preempted by a strategy $\sigma_i$ (of any player $i$) if player $i$ is worse off with $\overrightarrow\tau$ than with the minimum payoff that she is assured of getting $\sigma_i$ no matter what the opponents would (counterfactually) have done had she picked $\sigma_i$.
+It would thus be irrational to a player to pick $\tau_i$ under our assumptions.
 In the prisoner's dilemma, for example, at step 1, CD is preempted by the row player defecting, and DC is preempted by the column player defecting.